9 Best Dictionaries for Kids + Free Scavenger Hunt

 Scholastic Children’s Dictionary

-kid-friendly pronunciation guide, sample sentences, and some illustrations.
-This dictionary includes a thesaurus plus guides to grammar, idioms, geography, and US presidents.
+I highly recommend this easy-to-read beginner-level dictionary with the words in red plus the parts of speech definition, a kid-friendly proper pronunciation guide, sample sentences, kid-appropriate definitions, and some illustrations.
+This dictionary for kids includes a thesaurus plus guides to grammar, idioms, geography, and US presidents.

 Merriam-Webster Children’s Dictionary by DK

 Merriam-Webster Children’s Dictionaries are my favorite reference tool.
 This traditional dictionary contains 35,000 words and 3,000 full-color illustrations, making it my top pick for classrooms and libraries.
 I also like that the borders are color-coded for each letter of the alphabet.
 The words include the definition, notes on spelling and punctuation, and examples.

 This is an illustrated dictionary with Spanish and English common words for kids who are learning English or learning Spanish.
 Grow your vocabulary with over 1000 words in two languages and a picture for each word.